SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 **Article IV: Officers**

 1\.
-The officers of this Chapter shall be:  Chair, two Vice-Chairs,
+The officers of this Chapter shall be:  Chair, Vice-Chair,
     Secretary, and Treasurer.

 2\.
 All officers, plus the Past Chair, must be voting members of ACM and